City of Portland Updated Face Covering Directive

 What's Open and What's Closed

-|Community gardens||Open – Stay 6 feet apart; no groups above 6.
-For more information, please visit our Community Gardens page|
+|Community gardens||Open – For more information, please visit our Community Gardens page|

 |Mt.
-Tabor Visitor Center||Closed through December 16, pending further public health guidance.|
+Tabor Visitor Center||Closed until further notice.|

 |Parking areas and roads|

 |Permits/rentals (indoor facilities)||Not Available – We are not accepting indoor reservations from the general public at this time.|